 Q: Can I use boiling water to remove super glue from clothes?

 A: Boiling water is generally not recommended as it can set the stain or damage the fabric.
-Lukewarm or cold water is preferable for most removal methods Easy to understand, harder to ignore.
-But it adds up..
+Lukewarm or cold water is preferable for most removal methods And it works..

 Q: Will dry cleaning remove super glue from clothes?

 A: Dry cleaning may help remove super glue, but it’s not guaranteed.
-Inform the dry cleaner about the stain so they can use appropriate solvents and techniques And that's really what it comes down to..
+Inform the dry cleaner about the stain so they can use appropriate solvents and techniques Practical, not theoretical..

 Q: Can I use vinegar to remove super glue?